sailpoint-oss/golang-sdk/api_v3/docs/PublicIdentitiesConfigAPI.md

-## GetPublicIdentityConfig
+## Get the Public Identities Configuration

 > PublicIdentityConfig GetPublicIdentityConfig(ctx).Execute()

-Get the Public Identities Configuration
+Returns the publicly visible attributes of an identity available to request approvers for Access Requests and Certification Campaigns.
+A token with ORG ADMIN authority is required to call this API.

 ### Example